Insurance Health Insurance

 9. Chipotle

 At Chipotle, all hourly crew members are eligible for preventive health care benefits — with no minimum weekly hour requirements.
 Any crew member may also enroll in vision coverage or dental coverage plan, as well.
-Plus, Chipotle employees who work more than 30 hours per week for 12 months also have the option to enroll in a PPO plan.
+Mental health is also a top priority for Chipotle, which is why you can access a licensed counselor 24/7 for free.

 Click here for Chipotle jobs